 While I’m not studying or preparing for MUN, I’m often practicing taekwondo, spending time with my family, or doing community-building work with the Baha’i Community.
 My community-building experience has led me to firmly believe in everyone’s capacity to learn, discover their talents, and apply them to the betterment of society: I hope that YouthMUN2021 can help you build your capacities so you can contribute to our world.

-Deputy to the Director-General for Logistics
+Director-General for Logistics

 Hello everyone!
 My name is Emma and I am honoured to serve as the Deputy to the Director General for Logistics of YouthMUN 2021.
 I am currently in my first year studying Sociology at LSE.
 I joined an MUN Club three years ago and as an MUN delegate myself, I represented Russia, Saudi Arabia, Germany and the USA at conferences in Budapest, Oxford and Berlin.
 I also served as the president of the Milestone MUN Society and organised the first-ever Milestone MUN conference, MiMUN in 2019, which collaborated with the International Campaign to Stop Killer Robots.
 Through MUN I not only learned about diplomacy and international relations, but about the power of community, negotiation and identity.
 In my spare time, I enjoy watching Formula One and exploring what factors drive the industry’s inequalities.
 I also like reading feminist literature, long walks in London and organising charity projects with my friends.
 I look forward to welcoming you all in February and until than work on organising an exciting, inclusive and challenging conference for you all.